 For Aali, stent practice had changed to "stent teaching" as she helped the others of the crew with their studies.
 Especially since she had pulled so far out in front of the others.
 Her own learning had now become folded into her use of the stent to communicate with the ship's computers and systems.
 And, with the androids in engineering.
 A major advantage she had as she advanced was the ability to "mind read" and even "mind write" documents, which not only worked much faster(though not nearly at the speed of thought) but also significantly improved her "first time through" comprehension.

-While her data recovery and transmission had sped up considerably, she would still need to do the mental work in considering or working that data to draw conclusions or choose actions or responses.
+While her data recovery and transmission had sped up considerably, she would still need to do the mental work in thinking through or working that data to draw conclusions or choose actions or responses.
 Still, Aali was now able to negotiate networks to reach active controls, and was now dealing with the difficulty of separating her thought stream to multitask and carry out instructions with those controls.
 While a strand of her mind was needed to open and manage network connections and datapaths, another strand needed to identify, consider and manage each control she was trying to understand and then manipulate. the more complex the data path to access, the less easy it was for Aali to even see a control.
 Still, Aali was now having a good deal of success with any controls that were easy to reach.

 That let her do launch scripts on upper level control panels which then activated other scripts to carry out fairly complex tasks.
 Because of the sandbox Emkir had created for her, Aali was able to create variable-based scripts that carried out different sets of instructions based on the variable she attached to it.
 And, after testing, she'd be able to add those to her engineering command panel.
 Still, her skills in computer programming were so basic that she relied a lot on Emkir's help to get her programs where she wanted them to be.
 And Rol, Aiden, Terin and Zimzod were only starting to "see" controls in their mind as they still dealt with complex networking.